-- (1) Possible pay-outs to each NEO under the Company's Senior Management Bonus Plan. - (2) In fiscal year 2017, long-term equity incentive grants included PSUs, which will vest at the end of three years, if at all, based on an annual average Adj ROA during the performance cycle (March 1, 2016 to February 28, 2019) with a potential TSR modifier at the end of the performance cycle.
-Payouts may range from 0% to 200% with a maximum award payout of 250% with the TSR modifier. - (3) Number of RSUs granted to the NEOs under the 2014 Plan.
-These RSUs vest ratably over a three-year period beginning on the first anniversary of the grant date. - (4) Beginning in fiscal year 2016, SARs were no longer granted as a component of the Company's executive compensation program.
-The final vesting date for outstanding SARs awarded under the 2005 Plan was on March 1, 2017, with an expiration date of March 1, 2021 for all such unexercised SARs. - (5) The amounts in this column for the fiscal year ended February 28, 2017 reflect the aggregate grant date fair market value calculated in accordance with FASB ASC Topic 718 for RSU and PSU awards granted to the NEOs under the 2014 Plan.
-Assumptions used in the calculation of this amount are included in footnote 11 to the Company's audited financial statements for the fiscal year ended February 28, 2017, included in the Company's Annual Report on Form 10-K. - (6) Number of RSUs granted to Mr. Ferguson in connection with entering into the Amended CEO Agreement.
-The RSUs will cliff vest in full on September 29, 2019, provided Mr. Ferguson fulfills the three-year term as defined in the Amended CEO Agreement.
+(1) Possible pay-outs to each NEO under the Company's Senior Management Bonus Plan.

+- (2) In fiscal year 2018, long-term equity incentive grants included PSUs, which will vest at the end of three years, if at all, based on an annual average Adjusted ROA during the performance cycle (March 1, 2017 to February 29, 2020) with a potential TSR modifier at the end of the performance cycle.
+Payouts may range from 0% to 200% with a maximum award payout of 250% with the TSR modifier.
+The PSUs granted accrue dividend equivalents during the performance cycle, which will be paid either in cash or shares of AZZ common stock at the discretion of the compensation committee upon the vesting of the underlying award. - (3) Number of RSUs granted to the NEOs under the 2014 Plan.
+These RSUs vest ratably over a three-year period beginning on the first anniversary of the grant date.
+The RSUs granted accrue dividend equivalents during the restricted vesting period, which will be paid either in cash or shares of AZZ common stock at the discretion of the compensation committee upon the vesting of the underlying award. - (4) Beginning in fiscal year 2016, SARs were no longer granted as a component of the Company's executive compensation program.
+The final vesting date for outstanding SARs awarded under the 2005 Plan was on March 1, 2017, with an expiration date of March 1, 2021 for all such unexercised SARs. - (5) The amounts in this column for the fiscal year ended February 28, 2018 reflect the aggregate grant date fair market value calculated in accordance with FASB ASC Topic 718 for RSU and PSU awards granted to the NEOs under the 2014 Plan.
+Assumptions used in the calculation of this amount are included in footnote 11 to the Company's audited financial statements for the fiscal year ended February 28, 2018, included in the Company's Annual Report on Form 10-K. - (6) On July 11, 2017, the compensation committee approved an increase to the target value of RSUs and PSUs to be awarded to Mr. Fehlman for fiscal year 2018.
+The increased target amount is \$75,000 more than previously determined by the compensation committee, and the compensation committee implemented this increase by issuing an equal mix of RSUs and PSUs to Mr. Fehlman.
+These additional RSUs shall be eligible to vest over a three-year period with one-third of the RSUs vesting on each of the first, second and third anniversaries beginning on April 27, 2018.
+The additional PSUs will vest and become payable, if at all, based on an annual average Adjusted ROA during the performance cycle beginning on March 1, 2017 through February 29, 2020, with a potential TSR modifier at the end of the performance cycle.
+Payouts may range from 0% to 200% with a maximum award payout of 250% with the TSR modifier.